Have you ever wondered what is the average foreign language salary or how much does a language expert earns in India and elsewhere?

 Are there enough jobs that require language skills?

-With the growing number of KPO, IT-enabled services, BPO, MNC, export-houses, Indian companies with global footprints, educational institutions, export houses, tour operators, and travel agencies, the demand for language professionals is skyrocketing.
+With the growing number of KPO, IT-enabled services, BPO, MNC, export-houses, Indian companies with global footprints, educational institutions, tour operators, and travel agencies, the demand for language professionals is skyrocketing.

 Foreign Languages that Will Make You The Most Money

-(i) Spanish, French, and German lead the park
+(i) Spanish, French, and German lead the pack

 - Entry-level: 4 to 6 lakhs (French and German) and 3 to 5 lakhs (Spanish).